Infinitely Losing My Edge

 I was there.

-I was the first guy playing John Foxx to the dance kids.
+I was the first guy playing Ice-T to the grunge kids.

 Everybody thought I was crazy.